FilipSzemraj/Data_Warehouse_db/README.md

-Information about projects are in pdf file visible in most external folder
+Information about project are in pdf file visible in most external folder